sbays/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
 title: Format Extend
-mainpitch:
 landingPageText: >-
   Format is a small architect’s practice based in North-West London with great experience in private residential development but we take on larger projects too.

   We work across London and the surrounding area across a range from internal renovations, home extensions, commercial conversions and new build houses.
   Format was founded in 2012 by father and son team Robert and James O’Hara.
   Between them they have over 45 years architectural experience.

   Please call us on 020 7625 5007 or email info@formatextend.com to arrange a
   meeting and discuss your project.
 gridImages:
   item1:
     image: /img/grid-1.jpg